JKaaria/ETF-Market-Volume-Analysis/Big-Data-Cloud-Project/README.md

 3. Data Analysis:
    - Download the processed CSV files from Amazon S3.
    - Merge the data into a single DataFrame.
-   - Perform SQL queries on the merged data to gain insights.
+   - Perform operations on the merged data to gain insights.

 ## Prerequisites